umd-mith/airwaves/src/pages/exhibits/mcarthur.md

   by the well-known news broadcaster, who had becomes Director of the United States Information Agency, Edward R. Murrow.
 related:
+  - url: /document/naeb-b100-f04/
+    title: Voice of America poetry project, 1963-1964 [240 pages]
+    description: 1963-1964 correspondence and publications of or relating to the NAEB Voice of America poetry project.
   - url: /exhibits/poetry-programming-in-the-naeb-collection/
     title: Poetry Programming in the NAEB Collection
     description: The three programs devoted to poetry in the NAEB collection—Poetry